ET Speaks From Home

 Chinese Customs To Observe When Moving House

-Last year, my sister bought a new flat and stayed with my mum in her spare rooms temporarily.
-Many people in Singapore would only move in after their house is fully renovated.
-Unlike the moving culture here in the UK.
+Last year, my sister bought a new flat and temporarily stayed with my mum in one of her spare rooms.
+In Singapore, many people only move in after their homes are fully renovated—quite different from the moving culture here in the UK.

 Rolling Pineapple